nonomal/Fail2Ban-Report/Docs/Adding-Clients.md

 Server URLs

-change `my.server.tld/` to fit your envoirement if curious why so many urls read [Syncronisation-Concept](Sync-Concept.md)
+change `my.server.tld/` to fit your envoirement

+If you are curious why so many sync urls read the [Syncronisation-Concept](Sync-Concept.md)

 ---